💡 Quick Summary

 Novo Nordisk submitted the NDA for oral semaglutide 25 mg in early 2025, and the FDA granted approval nine days before the end of that year.
 Commercial availability began in January 2026, with the 1.5 mg starting-dose tablets rolling out first, followed by higher-dose tablets as the supply chain scaled.

-The Wegovy pill does not require refrigeration, does not involve needles, and is taken once daily instead of once weekly.
+The Wegovy pill does not require refrigeration, involves zero needles, and is taken once daily instead of once weekly.
 Novo Nordisk executives described it as a potential game-changer for the estimated 100+ million Americans with obesity who have declined injectable GLP-1 therapy.
 Rival Eli Lilly is also developing its own oral GLP-1, orforglipron, which was pending FDA review as of early 2026.

 Getting a peptide molecule like semaglutide through the gut intact is genuinely difficult.
-Peptides are large, fragile molecules — the stomach's acidic environment and digestive enzymes break them apart before they can be absorbed.
+Peptides are large, fragile molecules — stomach acid and digestive enzymes break them apart before they can be absorbed.
 Injectable semaglutide sidesteps this problem entirely by going directly into subcutaneous tissue.
 The oral pill had to solve it differently.

 The solution is SNAC — sodium N-[8-(2-hydroxybenzoyl)amino]caprylate — a fatty acid salt that acts as an absorption enhancer.
-Here is how it works:
+Here's how the process works:

 This SNAC-mediated absorption system is why the pill must be taken on an empty stomach with a small amount of water (no more than 4 oz / 120 mL).
 Food, beverages, and other oral medications displace SNAC, disrupt the local pH environment, and drastically reduce bioavailability.
 Even a sip of coffee can cut absorption significantly.
-The 30-minute waiting period before eating is not a suggestion — it is pharmacologically necessary.
+The 30-minute waiting period before eating is pharmacologically necessary — not a suggestion.

-Note that the oral dose (25 mg) is much higher than the injectable dose (2.4 mg weekly) precisely because oral bioavailability is only about 1-2%.
-The extra semaglutide in each tablet compensates for what does not make it through the gut wall.
+Note that the oral dose (25 mg) is much higher than the injectable dose (2.4 mg weekly) because oral bioavailability is only about 1–2%.
+The extra semaglutide in each tablet compensates for what doesn't make it through the gut wall.

 The pivotal trial for the Wegovy pill was OASIS 4 (Oral semaglutide Achievement in a Systematic Investigation of weight management — Study 4), a Phase III randomized, double-blind, placebo-controlled trial.
-Key data points:
+Key data:

 - Duration: 64 weeks